michaelkedey/terraform-project-jomacs-/README.md

 - **If you clone the repo, and push to github sometime, remember to take out or modify the .githiub/workflows content**

 #### To deploy this infrasrcture;
-- **download and isnatll terraform by adding the path to your system environent variables**
+- **download and install terraform by adding the path to your system environent variables**
 1. **Fork or clone** the repository to your local environment
 2. Move into the cloned repository, **ceate a branch and switch to it**
 3. Change directory into the **src directory**, which contains the **main.tf** file